Plan Your Visit

 Please help us preserve the environment of The Huntington by observing the following:

-- Photography, filming, and painting is permitted at The Huntington; restrictions apply.
+- Photography, filming, and painting is permitted; restrictions apply

-- Please do not remove plants, flowers, or fruit from the grounds.
+- Do not remove plants, flowers, or fruit from the grounds

 Bus Reservations for Groups